Update March 2021: Wise Borderless Account is one of the best options for a Euro Bank account which can be opened

 - VideoIdent: Verifying your identity by a Video call using identification service used by the bank.
 But this option is only possible for certain nationality depending on your passport has all the necessary information for VideoIdent.

 - Notary: Use a foreign bank or a lawyer in your home country to verify your identity.
-In this case no need to travel to Germany, but there are chances that the bank does not recogonise the document are high.
+In this case no need to travel to Germany, but there are chances that the bank does not recognise the document are high.

 Credit history is also checked by traditional brick-mortar banks.
 In Germany, the banks use SCHUFA, a credit agency, for checking your credit score and history.
-However, SCHUFA only has their credit history if you live in Germany, have ever lived in Germany in the past or had a bank account in Germany.
+However, this history exists only if you have lived or had a bank account in Germany.
 Therefore, if you are non-resident who is neither a German citizen nor ever lived in Germany, it will be difficult to open a bank account.

 With modern banking, this requirements are now relaxed for non-residents.
-This article provides some solutions which might be possible to open a German bank account for nonresidents.
+This article provides some such solutions to open a German bank account for non-residents.